awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-resize.md

 **To migrate your application to a compatible instance**

 1. Back up any data on your instance store volumes that you need to keep to persistent storage\.
-To migrate data on your EBS volumes that you need to keep, create a snapshot of the volumes \(see [Creating Amazon EBS snapshots](ebs-creating-snapshot.md)\) or detach the volume from the instance so that you can attach it to the new instance later \(see [Detaching an Amazon EBS volume from a Windows instance](ebs-detaching-volume.md)\)\.
+To migrate data on your EBS volumes that you need to keep, create a snapshot of the volumes \(see [Create Amazon EBS snapshots](ebs-creating-snapshot.md)\) or detach the volume from the instance so that you can attach it to the new instance later \(see [Detach an Amazon EBS volume from a Windows instance](ebs-detaching-volume.md)\)\.

 1. Launch a new instance, selecting the following:
    + If you are using an Elastic IP address, select the VPC that the original instance is currently running in\.